-The HES3 is a voucher which carries the prescription for the strength of the lenses your child needs.
-It is worth a sum of money which goes towards the price of your child's glasses.
+The HES3 is a voucher, which carries the prescription for the strength of the lenses your child needs.
+It is worth a sum of money, which goes towards the price of your child's glasses.

-This voucher/prescription is valid for 12 months, for one pair of glasses only.
+This voucher / prescription is valid for 12 months, for one pair of glasses only.

-What shall I do with the HES3 form?
+What should I do with the HES3 form?

-You should take it to a registered optometrist's or optician's, where they can provide you with a pair of glasses.
-They will not need to retest your child's eyes, but you must take your child along for fitting purposes.
+You should take the form to a registered optometrist's or optician's.
+They can provide you with a pair of glasses.
+They will not need to re-test your child's eyes, but you must take your child along for fitting purposes.